Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy in Orange County, CA

-If you are struggling with a mental health or substance use disorder, cognitive behavioral therapy may be an effective treatment option for you.
+If you are struggling with mental health conditions or substance use disorder, cognitive behavioural therapy may be an effective treatment option for you.
 It is important to note that CBT requires active participation to receive the full benefits of this therapeutic treatment.
-If you think CBT might be right for you, please reach out to us today!
+If you think CBT or any other types of therapy might be right for you, please reach out to us today!
+We have the treatment approaches and therapy for anxiety and therapy for depression.
+We can help with goal setting, setting up online therapy, and even psychological treatments for veterans and first responders.

 We provide cognitive behavioral therapy for men within our medical detox and residential treatment centers in Irvine, CA.